GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 These are the main design patterns that we are following in the design process and many of those are good practices imposed by the adoption of the JEE framework.

 * Model-Control-View : used for almost every component of the system.
-It's a really good choice of design that allows to keep very clear the role of every component of the system and that makes the system easy to deploy and maintain.
+It's a really good choice of design that allows to keep very clear the role of every component of the system and that makes the system easier to deploy and maintain.
 * Client-server : the staple good practice of a web based system.

 ## 2.7 Deployment view
-This diagram purpose is to show the hardware components of our system, and where the code is running.\newline
+This diagram purpose is to show the hardware components of our system and where the code is going to run.\newline

 ![](./deployment/diagram.png){#id .class width=100% height=100%}\